[Updated 13 Jun 2019]

 - Interested in musical instruments?
 Stop by Museum Speelklok, one of the most cheerful museums with exuberant tunes playing from every corner!
 A free tour is given every hour in Dutch and English.

 - #HHWT Tip: Purchase the combination of Dom Tower and Museum Speelklok ticket for more savings 🤗

 Walk along Oudegracht (30min – 1h)

 - Don’t forget to walk along Oudegracht, the oldest canal in Utrecht.
 What makes it more special than Amsterdam’s is the wharf and wharf cellars that were added in the Middle Age to create an inner city harbour system.

 Credit: @reina_roo on Instagram

-- Did you know that Miffy originated from Netherlands?
+- Did you know that Miffy originated from the Netherlands?
 Created in 1955, there’s a museum dedicated specially for this beloved Dutch icon, located 10 minutes walk away from Domplein.
-Miffy Museum is a delightful experience not only for young kids, but also adults!
+Miffy Museum is a delightful experience not only for young kids but also for adults!

 - Miffy Museum is closed on Mondays, so plan your visit ahead!